 So what are the conditions for a realistic steady stream of innovation?
 We believe it all comes down to the right leadership, and we believe in creating a culture of innovation and developing innovative leaders who understand:

 - Innovation does not happen in a silo.
-Instead, innovation happens when boundaries are spanned, collaboration occurs, and silos are connected together.
+Instead, innovation happens when boundaries are spanned and collaboration occurs, connecting silos together.
 Boundary spanning creates a web to capture multiple innovative possibilities and turn possibility into reality.

-- Balance the tension between managing the day-to-day business while driving for improvement and reinvention.
+- How to balance the tension between managing the day-to-day business while driving for improvement and reinvention.
 Navigating the polarities of existing business and new ideas is both the art and practice of successful leadership of continuous innovation.

 Ready to Take the Next Step?